-Sporadic No Activity Widespread Local Regional Deaths: 548 since Sept.
-30, 2018 • Outbreaks: 195 since Sept.
-30, 2018 Regions with Laboratory: 4.1% flu positive Elevated Activity Outpatient ILI: Within expected levels Hospitalizations: Within expected levels Influenza-coded deaths from death certificates Click on images and links for more information Key messages: Flu activity continued to decrease in California.
+Sporadic No Activity Regional Widespread Local Deaths: 565 since Sept.
+30, 2018 • Outbreaks: 199 since Sept.
+30, 2018 Regions with Laboratory: 2.5% flu positive Elevated Activity Outpatient ILI: Within expected levels Hospitalizations: Within expected levels Influenza-coded deaths from death certificates Click on images and links for more information Key messages: Flu activity remains low in California.
 Vaccination at this time should be considered based on local activity and travel plans; call ahead to confirm vaccine availability.
-People who are very sick or at high risk of
+This is the final weekly report for the 2018- 2019 influenza season.
+Weekly reports will